How Webhooks Work

 Bash

-# Example for Custom Payment Flow
+# Custom Payment Flow

-curl "https://api.blockbee.io/btc/create/?apikey=YOUR_API_KEY&callback_url=https://yoursite.com/webhook"
+curl "https://api.blockbee.io/btc/create/?apikey=YOUR_API_KEY&callback=https://yoursite.com/webhook"

 const originalUrl = 'https://yoursite.com/webhook?order_id=123';